Kabel Deutschland shareholder asks for more special auditors

-FRANKFURT Kabel Deutschland KD8Gn.DE shareholder Elliott has asked a Munich court to appoint two special auditors, who should investigate the 7.7 billion euro (5.54 billion pounds) acquisition of Germany's biggest cable firm by Vodafone (VOD.L).
+FRANKFURT, April 20 Kabel Deutschland shareholder Elliott has asked a Munich court to appoint two special auditors, who should investigate the 7.7 billion euro ($8.27 billion) acquisition of Germany's biggest cable firm by Vodafone.

 Elliott Management Corporation, which said it holds 13.5 percent in Kabel Deutschland, wants an independent investigation into whether the cable company's management informed investors accurately and in a timely manner about the takeover.